MayaPosch/NymphCast-MediaServer/doc/web_interface.md

 Upon opening the web interface in a supported browser, the dashboard is displayed.
 This provides status information about the local system, statistics on used and free disk space, configured media shares, etc.

-## File Manager ##
+## Share Manager ##

+The share manager can be accessed from the dashboard.

+Features:

-The file manager can be accessed from the dashboard.
-It allows for the browsing of existing files in the configured folders, as well as the adding, editing (renaming, etc.), downloading & removal of files and folders.
+- the browsing of existing files in the configured folders.

-Additional shares can also be added here, and existing shares edited and removed.
+- Adding existing folders as shares, or removing them.
+- Refreshing the shared file list.

 ## Authentication ##